AMetCoders/SuperHeroFighters/README.md

 # The Rules
 The rules of this competion are:

-1. All of the game must be coded, you can use gif's for animation
+1. All of the game must be coded

 2. Use of code making cheats are banned